Dmitriusan/GptMonkey/README.md

 # Code Generation Tool leveraging OpenAI GPT APIs

-Welcome to the Code Generation Tool, powered by GPT (Generative Pre-trained Transformer) Language Model.
-This tool harnesses the capabilities of GPT to iteratively generate code based on user prompts.
-Think of it as giving a GPT model "vim" access to your project, allowing it to assist in code creation based on freeform text user requests.
+Welcome to the language-agnostic Code Generation Tool, powered by OpenAI GPT (Generative Pre-trained Transformer) APIs.
+This tool harnesses the capabilities of GPT LLM to iteratively generate code based on user prompts.
+Think of it as of giving a GPT model the "vim" access to your project, allowing it to assist in code creation based on freeform text user requests.

 ## Disclaimer
 **⚠️ Disclaimer: This README contains information on features and functionality that have not been implemented yet.